Middlesbrough

-Middlesbrough (/ˈmɪdəlzbrə/ MID-əlz-brə), colloquially known as Boro, is a port town in the Borough of Middlesbrough, North Yorkshire, England.
-Lying to the south of the River Tees, Middlesbrough forms part of the Teesside built-up area and the Tees Valley.
+Middlesbrough (/ˈmɪdəlzbrə/ MID-əlz-brə), colloquially known as Boro, is a port town and unitary authority of North Yorkshire, located in North East England.
+Situated on the southern bank of the River Tees, Middlesbrough forms part of the Borough of Middlesbrough, the Teesside built-up area and the Tees Valley.
+The town is governed by the Middlesbrough Council unitary authority, which is divided into twenty wards, as part of the Tees Valley Combined Authority along with Darlington, Hartlepool, Redcar and Cleveland, and Stockton-on-Tees.
+In 2021, it had a population of 148,215.

+There was a priory at the site from 686 until 1537, but no urban settlement until Joseph Pease selected it as the site for the Stockton and Darlington Railway in 1829.
+After this, it rapidly grew into a major centre of iron production.
+By the mid-1870s, it produced one third of the United Kingdom's pig iron output and was known as Ironopolis.
+Steel production, ship building, and the chemical industry were also major industries.
+Since World War II, these industries have declined in major fashion, but Teesport and the Wilton International industrial site remain major employers.

 History

 Medieval period

-Middlesbrough started as a Benedictine priory on the south bank of the River Tees, its name possibly derived from it being midway between the holy sites of Durham and Whitby.
+Middlesbrough started as a Benedictine priory on the south bank of the river Tees; its name was possibly derived from it being midway between the holy sites of Durham and Whitby.
 The earliest recorded form of Middlesbrough's name is "Mydilsburgh".
 Some believe the name means 'middle fortress', since it was midway between the two religious houses of Durham and Whitby; others state that it is an Old English personal name (Midele or Myhailf) combined with burgh, meaning town.

-In 686 a monastic cell was consecrated by St Cuthbert at the request of St Hilda, Abbess of Whitby.
+In 686, a monastic cell was consecrated by St Cuthbert at the request of St Hilda, Abbess of Whitby.
 The cell evolved into Middlesbrough Priory.
 The manor of Middlesburgh belonged to Whitby Abbey and Gisborough Priory.
 Robert Bruce, Lord of Cleveland and Annandale, granted and confirmed, in 1119, the church of St. Hilda of Middleburg to Whitby.
 Up until its closure on the Dissolution of the Monasteries by Henry VIII in 1537, the church was maintained by 12 Benedictine monks, many of whom became vicars, or rectors, of various places in Cleveland.

 After settlement by the Angles, the area became home to Viking settlers.
-Names of Viking origin (with the suffix by, meaning village) are abundant, for example Ormesby, Stainsby and Tollesby.
-These were once separate villages named after Vikings called Orm, Steinn and Toll.
-They are now areas of Middlesbrough that were recorded in Domesday Book, of 1086.
+Names of Viking origin (with the suffix by, meaning village) are abundant; for example, Ormesby, Stainsby and Tollesby.
+These were once separate villages named after Vikings called Orm, Steinn and Toll; they are now areas of Middlesbrough that were recorded in Domesday Book, of 1086.